-As part of the Application, a stand-alone conceptual site model (CSM) report was prepared that consists of a problem formulation, which culminates in a graphic presentation of the Project-related sources, transport pathways, and exposure pathways for parameters of concern (POC) to the different types of receptors of concern (ROCs) that may be found at or near the Project (Appendix 5-I, Conceptual Site Model Report).
+As part of the Application, a stand-alone conceptual site model (CSM) report was prepared that consists of a problem formulation, which culminates in a graphic presentation of the Project-related sources, transport pathways, and exposure pathways for parameters of concern (POC) to the different types of receptors of concern (ROCs) that may be found at or near the Project (originally appended to the Application as Appendix 5-I, also reproduced as Appendix 7-B, Conceptual Site Model Report).
 A summary of the CSM specific to the relationship of mining-related activities and potential effects on the aquatic environment is presented below.